You’ve bought your first house and love owning your dream home. But with the joy of home ownership also comes the costs

 Personal loans can be used for many personal expenses, including home renovations or landscaping improvements.
 Depending on your financial history, the interest rate and terms on a personal loan may also be lower than what you might pay on a credit card—which could potentially save you money in interest over the life of the loan.

-SoFi offers personal loans with no origination or pre-payment fees and fixed interest rates.
+SoFi offers home improvement loans with no origination or pre-payment fees and fixed interest rates.
 If approved, you’d then make monthly payments over the life of the loan.

 SoFi Loan Products